ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 1. Find an opened Notepad window.
 2. Switch to the Notepad window.
-3. Emulate "a" key pressing.
+3. Simulate "a" key pressing.

 The Notepad window can be found with the [`WinGetHandle`](https://www.autoitscript.com/autoit3/docs/functions/WinGetHandle.htm) function.
 The first parameter of the function can be window title, window handle or window class.
 We will specify the window class as a more reliable option.
 These are steps to discover class of the Notepad window: